ANU-RSES-Education/EMSC-4033-2022-assignment-Group2/report/report.md

  - Proposed the structure for the group report.

 22/05
- - Added his request and issue records to `report.md`.
+ - Added request and issue records to `report.md`.
- - Put his work into `README.md`.
+ - Put my work into `README.md`.
+ - Add a map example plot to README.md

+23/05
+- Correct some spelling errors in README.md.
+- Do a final check and supplement for README.md and report.md.

 ## Creating and resolving issues